sahil87/bloghexo/source/_posts/Adding-a-QR-Code-Scanner-to-your-Website.md

 ### Scanning Website URLs and Opening them on an iframe

-This technique can also be used to scan a URL and open the same on an ifram rendered as a react component.
+This technique can also be used to scan a URL and open it in a iframe rendered as a react component.
 There are a few things to remember in this approach:
 1. Most website today have `X-Frame-Options` header set to `SAMEORIGIN`.
 This blocks the website from loading in an iframe.
 You can only open URLs that have the `X-Frame-Options` header is set to `ALLOW-FROM https://<your-website-url>`
 1. OR Website from the same domain name as your iframe.
 [Here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) is a MDN article explaining the same.